deepchecks/deepchecks/docs/source/user-guide/vision/data-classes/DetectionData.rst

     import numpy as np

     class MyDetectionTaskData(DetectionData)
-    """Implement a ClassificationData class for a classification task."""
+    """A deepchecks data digestion class for object detection related checks."""

         def batch_to_images(self, batch):
             """Convert a batch of images to a list of PIL images.